theodorejb/phaster/README.md

 ## Usage

-Create a class extending `Entities` and implement the `getMap()` method.
-By default, the table name will be inferred from the class name, and all mapped columns in this table will be selected.

-To join other tables and alter output values, implement the `getBaseQuery()` and `getSelectProps()` methods.
+Create a class extending `Entities`, and implement the methods to map properties to columns and define the base SQL query (see example below).
 Pass the callable returned by the route handling functions to your Slim or other PSR-7 compatible framework.

 ```php